The application deadline for the 2022 Summer Faculty Fellowship is January 31, 2022. The application portal will open November 1, 2021.

 - Faculty who have already held a Humanities Institute Michigan Faculty Fellowship are eligible to apply six years after the end of their earlier award.

 - Faculty who will be a Humanities Institute Michigan Faculty Fellow in the current or following year are not eligible to apply.

-- Faculty and lecturers may not hold a teaching appointment during summer term of the fellowship if awarded a Humanities Institute Summer Fellowship.
+- Faculty and lecturers may not hold a teaching appointment during spring term of the fellowship if awarded a Humanities Institute Summer Fellowship.

 - Prospective applicants must consult with their chairs or deans about unit policies and expectations regarding leaves and fellowships before applying.